zacbanas/TextGame/README.md

 3. Many of the loops have redundancies.
 Cleaning these up can be added to the to do list.

-4. The overall code needs to be cleaned up for readability reasons
+4. The overall code needs to be cleaned up for readability reasons.